egawthrop/wx-scraper/README.md

+# WX-Scraper

-# This scraper pulls daily precipitation from a wunderground weather station and appends it to a csv.
+Pulls daily precipitation from a wunderground weather station and appends it to a csv.